Saqib-Haider/app_automation/README.md

 ---

-This README provides all the necessary information to set up, run, and contribute to the project.
-You can customize it further with your repository details or additional instructions. 😊
+This README provides all the necessary information to set up and run, the project.😊